Diabetic Retinopathy

 In the event diabetic retinopathy is diagnosed, your ophthalmologist may initially monitor your eyes’ health.
 But should you have vision changes, there may be the need for treatments to reduce further damage, including:

-Proper Diabetes Management Can Benefit Diabetic Retinopathy
+Proper Diabetes Management and Diabetic Retinopathy Improvement

 Schedule a Diabetic Retinopathy Consultation in South Carolina